Insights: Articles & Resources by Oliver Inc.

 While it’s associated with quality, it’s less about how great products are and more about how they make consumers feel.
 Gourmet chocolates on Valentine’s Day.
 Caviar at a dinner party.
 Cracking a bottle of rare scotch.
 An espresso to start a particularly difficult work day as opposed to everyday coffee.

-In the food and beverage industry, the packaging goes a long way in establishing a brand as ‘luxury.’
+In the food and beverage industry, packaging goes a long way in establishing a brand as ‘luxury.’
 It’s often the last thing customers see before making a purchase.
 If you want to position your products as luxury, then it better be reflected in the packaging.

 Elements of Luxury Food & Beverage Packaging

-Artisanal Qualities - Traditionally, 'artisan' has referred to skilled, hand labor.
+Traditionally, 'artisan' has referred to skilled, hand labor.
 As it pertains to food, it’s a reference to high-quality ingredients and a non-mechanical process, even if it’s not entirely literal (after all, machines are involved in almost all food and beverage production).
 Artisan connotes attention to detail, that these products were thought out by an expert in the field: a chef, baker, or vintner.
-The same should be true of the packaging.

-Scarcity - Whether it’s scarce or exclusive, there should be a feeling of specialty attached to luxury food products.
-These products are either hard to come by (with exclusive retailers) or available on a seasonable basis.
+Whether it’s scarce or exclusive, there should be a feeling of specialty attached to luxury food products.
+These items are either hard to come by (with exclusive retailers) or available on a seasonable basis.
 As a result, stores fit them with brand displays, reserve their places up high (the idea of top-shelf drinks, for example), or make them available by request only.

 Related to pedigree is authenticity.
-Start-up companies have built brands by appealing to conscious shoppers.
+Start-up companies have built brands by appealing to conscious shoppers, for instance.
 An emphasis on going organic, sourcing products responsibly, and promoting sustainable initiatives have all made their way to the luxury food and beverage industry.

 Foil, Debossing & Embossing & Special Coatings